RawanAlzowaid/TeamProject-3308/README.md

 -Working environment or language new to some team members
 -No prior experience working with the people on the team
--Limited/No IOS development, stucking on some sepecific stage -To much want to achieve but hard to finish all of them
+-Limited/No IOS development, stucking on some sepecific stage
+- Limited access to devices to test on.
+(Iphones not of the latest model/version/software patch) -To much want to achieve but hard to finish all of them